yguel/scara_tutorial_ros2/README.md

 This tutorial is made to understand the basic concepts of controlling a robot using ros2_control.
 In particular, it describes how to :
 - Write a URDF description of a simple SCARA manipulator
-- Write a custom hardware interface for simulation
+- Write a custom hardware interface for the SCARA robot
+- Launch and interact with the SCARA robot
 - Write a custom velocity controller in joint-space and cartesian-space
 - Set up the SCARA manipulator to run with ros2_control and Gazebo